Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Mei 2025 18.21.24 UTC
+- WIB: Minggu, 25 Mei 2025 19.50.49 UTC
-- WITA: Minggu, 25 Mei 2025 19.21.24 UTC
+- WITA: Minggu, 25 Mei 2025 20.50.49 UTC
-- WIT: Minggu, 25 Mei 2025 20.21.24 UTC
+- WIT: Minggu, 25 Mei 2025 21.50.49 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational